-The Council has provided £6.196m for eventualities which may have a material effect on the financial position of the authority.
-The reason for the provisions is outlined in Note 19 on page 55.
+The Council has provided £6.461m for eventualities which may have a material effect on the financial position of the authority.
+The reason for the provisions is outlined in Note 18 on page 55.
 The Council continues to progress its workforce planning arrangements in recognition of the need to reduce and reshape the workforce.
 The process will incur costs related to the release of employees through redundancy and early retirement.

-During 2013/14 a review was undertaken in relation to employee related claim provisions.
-The review resulted in a reduction of the amounts held for equal pay claims but an increase for a newly identified liability in relation to holiday pay entitlement.
-There is no movement on the overall value of provision required for employee related claims from this recategorisation.
+During 2014-15 a review was undertaken in relation to employee related claim provisions.
+The review resulted in the conclusion that the overall value of provision required for employee related claims is set at an appropriate level based on all current known information.

-As outlined within Financial Review (General Fund Revenue), the Council has also earmarked £12.748m within the General Fund Balance for specific purposes.
+As outlined within Financial Review (General Fund Revenue), the Council has also earmarked £9.941m within the General Fund Balance for specific purposes.

-During 2013-2014 there were a number of write offs of irrecoverable debt due to the Council approved by the relevant panel or the Executive Director - Resources, Governance & Organisation under delegated authority.
+During 2014-2015 there were a number of write offs of irrecoverable debt due to the Council approved by the relevant panel or the Executive Director - Resources, Governance & Organisation under delegated authority.